PacificBiosciences/PacBioFileFormats/SpecRevisionProtocol.rst

 ======

-The following stakeholders are considered the **core team**: Aaron, Armin, Brett, Dave, Jim Drake, Nat, Martin, Yuan.
+The following stakeholders are considered the **core team**: Aaron, Armin, Brett, Dave, Derek, Jim Drake, Nat, Martin, Yuan.
 Decisions should be reached by unanimous consent.

 Aaron and Dave are the **sudoer team** and may waive cooling-off